• Skip to primary navigation

 We tested the concrete below the first mark after treatment.
 Hard to see but it’s there.
 Great results!

-Next we checked the concrete for dusting.
+Next, we checked the concrete for dusting.
 As we had said earlier, the surface had developed a dusting problem after grinding.
-This really was to be expected since dusting is one of the symptoms of soft concrete.
-No matter how much we swept or vacuumed with a shop vac, you could still wipe up thick white residue on your fingers if you drug them across the surface the next day.
+We hoped this would not be the case.
+However, no matter how much we swept or vacuumed with a shop vac, you could still collect a lot of white concrete dust on your fingers if you drug them across the surface a day or two later.

-This time when we checked for dusting, we could only pick up small amounts of white concrete dust on our fingers and sweeping did not produce any white powder to pick up.
-This was a great result as well.
+This time when we checked for dusting, we could only pick up small amounts of white concrete dust on our fingers.
+Sweeping did not produce nearly as much white powder to pick up as well.
+This was a great result considering the initial dusting problem it had.

 Finally, we were able to see how the densifier worked for the moisture issue.
 After a few rain storms over four months with the planter bed getting soaked, we pulled up a section of tile to check the surface of the concrete.
-Fortunately there wasn’t any sign of efflorescence.
-We also checked the stem walls and found that they had stopped flaking at the surface as they were before.
+Fortunately, there wasn’t any sign of efflorescence.
+We also checked the stem walls and found that they had stopped chalking at the surface as they had before.

 Final Verdict

 Overall we were very pleased with the results of Armor L3000 Densifier.
-It produced better than expected results for the soft concrete.
+It performed better than expected on the soft concrete.
 We had used densifiers before, but not for concrete that was soft like this.
-We were also happy with how it stopped the dusting and moisture issues from the planter bed as well.
+We were also happy with how it severely reduced the dusting and moisture issues from the planter bed as well.

-For more information about Foundation Armor L3000, feel free to contact them here.
-You can call their toll free number or chat with them online about your garage floor or concrete surface needs.
-Their customer service is very good and they will be happy to assist you with any question you may have.
+For more information about Foundation Armor L3000, feel free to contact them.
+You can call their toll-free number or chat with them online about your garage floor or concrete surface needs.
+Their customer service is very good and they will be happy to assist you with any questions you may have.

 31 October, 2017 at 7:58 PM